thyAshley/100-days-of-code/log.md

 - express-session - working with session and cookies
 - connect-mongodb-session - store session in mongodb
 - csurf - use to generate CSRF token
+- connect-flash - use for storing data which is shown to user before removing

 </code>